ariary/QueenSono/README.md

   <h1 align="center">QueenSono <i> ICMP Data Exfiltration </i></h1>
-<h4 align="center"> A Golang Package for Data Exfiltration with ICMP protocol.
-Try to imitate https://github.com/ytisf/PyExfil (and others) with the idea that the target machine does not necessary have python installed (so provide a binary could be useful)</h4>
+<h4 align="center"> A Golang Package for Data Exfiltration with ICMP protocol. </h4>
   <p align="center">
+  Try to imitate https://github.com/ytisf/PyExfil (and others) with the idea that the target machine does not necessary have python installed (so provide a binary could be useful)
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template">How to install it</a>
     .